Data Controller vs Data Protection Officer: Main Differences

 What is a Data Protection Officer?

-The GDPR imposes a rule on businesses that collect and store data for many consumers.
+The GDPR imposes a rule on businesses that collect and store data for a high volume of consumers or that process sensitive data.
 If your business meets this criteria, you will be required under the GDPR to appoint a data protection officer (DPO).

 - Training programs: A DPO will oversee training and education programs to teach your employees about important compliance procedures and policies.